Mohamaddanialbatmany/music-service-frontEnd/README.md

 # music-service-frontEnd
-the text project music service with dart angular
+the test project music service with dart angular

+this project will not have any professional style

+at the next update the players and more better styles will be added